dassoah33/oratio-api/README.md

 npm run dev
 ```

-Open [http://localhost:8080](http://localhost:8080) with your browser to see the result.
+Open [http://localhost:8080](http://localhost:8080) with your browser to see the result

 ### Create a new admin